data-88/brauteseth_website/src/content/pages/gallery.md

 ---
 title: Gallery
 seo:
-  title: Gallery
+  title: Terms of Service
-  description: Released Media
+  description: Explore the terms and conditions of Dante website for a clear understanding of guidelines and responsibilities.
 ---